-The full details of our Gender Pay Gap reporting are shown below and the following factors should be taken into account:
+The full details of our Gender Pay Gap reporting are shown below, and the following factors should be considered:

 - Salary sacrifice schemes reduce the hourly rate paid to a member of staff.
 Over time more staff have switched to this method, of which 73% are female (an increase on last year)

-- The majority of staff who are paid the minimum rate of £8.01 per hour are female and this brings down the mean average amongst female staff as there are fewer male staff overall
+- Most staff on the minimum rate of £8.75 per hour are female and this reduces the mean average amongst female staff as there are fewer male staff overall

-- However, the median average shows the middle rate for male and female staff is 7.4%, which highlights a greater level of overall equality
+- The median average shows the middle rate male and female staff is 8.9%, an increase on last year.

 Our Senior Leadership Team is fully committed to focusing on development opportunities across the organisation and especially on enabling all colleagues to fulfil their potential.

 Applicants for all posts are assessed on their abilities and of those, the strongest candidates are selected for interview, nothing else is a factor, however this does rely on female candidates applying to be selected for interview.